-We are currently, and have in the past, been a party to lawsuits, claims and governmental proceedings and inquiries.
-Prosecuting and defending these matters may require significant expense and attention of our management.
-There can be no assurance that we will be able to successfully defend or resolve any such litigation, claims or governmental proceedings or inquiries, or that the significant money, time and effort spent in defending these matters will not adversely affect our business, financial condition and results of operations.
+Such matters can be complex, can extend for a protracted period of time, and can result in unpredictable expense.
+There can be no assurance that we will be able to successfully defend or resolve any such litigation, claims or governmental proceedings or inquiries, or that the significant money, time and effort spent in defending these matters, or any related adverse publicity, will not adversely affect our business, financial condition and results of operations.

-Although our members are independent contractors, improper member actions that violate laws or regulations could harm our business.
+Although virtually all of our members are independent contractors, improper member actions that violate laws or regulations could harm our business.

-Our members are independent contractors and, accordingly, we are not in a position to directly provide the same direction, motivation and oversight as we would if members were our own employees.
+Virtually all of our members are independent contractors and, accordingly, we are not in a position to directly provide the same direction, motivation and oversight as we would if these members were our own employees.
 As a result, there can be no assurance that our members will participate in our marketing strategies or plans, accept our introduction of new products, or comply with our member policies and procedures.
 Extensive federal, state, local and foreign laws regulate our business, our products and our network marketing program.
-Because we have expanded into foreign countries, our policies and procedures for our members differ due to the different legal requirements of each country in which we do business.
+Because we operate in a number of foreign countries, our policies and procedures for our members differ due to the different legal requirements of each country in which we do business.
 While we have implemented member policies and procedures designed to govern member conduct and to protect the goodwill associated with our trademarks and trade names, it can be difficult to enforce these policies and procedures because of the large number of members and their independent status.